 Items you might like to consider taking with you are –

-- LA base layer – a separate layer to that which you start the race in which should be kept dry and used only in an emergency.
+- A base layer (compulsory) – a separate layer to that which you start the race in which should be kept dry and used only in an emergency.

 - Lightweight gloves